jmalloch/JavaPrograms/gameOfPig/README.md

 Variation: Big Pig

-This refers to the style of Pig that will be played.
-Big Pig includes two dice, and alters a couple methods of scoring.
+This refers to the style of Pig that will be played, as Big Pig includes two dice, and alters a couple methods of scoring.

 **RULES**